 You can highlight to your children how reading is enjoyable by having them try and think about the stories and topics that they have in their books.

 Children should be encouraged to give reviews of their favourite books and talk to their friends about books they like.
 Ask your children questions about the stories or characters they responded to, so that it fires up their imagination and gets them to ruminate about all that they have read.

 No habit can be developed through force or imposition.
 By letting your kids pick the books that catch their interest, you’re motivating them to read instead of instructing them.

 You’ll also be surprised by the level of complexity that children can handle.
 Avoid choosing books based only on age or grade and let them choose what they are interested in.

 Reading can be one of the best hobbies for kids but you have to introduce them to many genres to help them find what interests them.
-Maybe they would like humour or poetry instead of fiction.
-Maybe they would like animal stories instead of stories with human characters.
+Maybe they’d prefer comedy or poetry instead of fantasy.
+Or, maybe they’d prefer about reading about animals or space over fiction.

 Once you know the genres they like, you can help them find the books that excite them and watch them improve from the benefits of reading books.